planetruby/gems/2020/21-super_diff.md

 ## What is Super Diff?

-Super Diff is a library that plugs into RSpec - test spec(ification)s in ruby - in order to give you more meaningful output when an expectation fails by providing a diff of the expected and actual data that is more complete than the one provided by RSpec.
+Super Diff is a library that plugs into RSpec in order to give you more meaningful output when an expectation fails by providing a diff of the expected and actual data that is more complete than the one provided by RSpec.

 ## What's the problem?